SHRP/shrp.github.io/guide.md

 <br /><br />

 # Android 10
+Android 10 isn't supported anymore.
+We recommend to use Android 11 branch for up to date support

 - To initialize your local repository using the OMNIROM trees to build SHRP, use a command like this: